stella-cv/stella_vslam/scripts/ubuntu/README.md

 ./build_openvslam_docker.sh
 ```

-### note
-- If you don't have a GPU, edit the last line of "build_openvslam_docker.sh" as deleting "--gpu all".

 ## Run samples

 If you finish all the above procedure, you will see the terminal inside a docker as "root@*****:/openvslam/build#".
 Please input below commands in the terminal.